cBHBd/cBHBd/README.md

 ## Installation

-The cBHBd package can be installed directly from this repository using pip:
+The cBHBd package can be installed using pip:

 ```
-python -m pip install git+https://github.com/cBHBd/cBHBd.git
+pip install cbhbd
 ```

 All required dependencies will be installed automatically.